Natural-looking, durable restoration with fillings and crowns can preserve or transform your smile.

 Protecting a tooth following root canal treatment

 Improving a misshapen tooth

 Strengthening a tooth that is fractured or weakened

 Supporting a large filling when little natural tooth structure remains

 WE CAN HELP

 If your tooth is decayed or damaged, a dental filling or crown may be a great choice for restoring your oral health and function.
-Call or visit us today to learn more about fillings and crowns – and to schedule your next appointment with Dr. Deines, Dr. Huffman, Dr. Clark or Dr. Younger.
+Call or visit us today to learn more about fillings and crowns – and to schedule your next appointment with Dr. Deines, Dr. Huffman or Dr. Clark.